How Do Car Dealers Make Their Cars So Shiny? (Answered)

 3. Applying Waxes and Sealants

-Waxes and sealants give the car that deep shine and glow, which amaze every potential customer that comes in.
-Just think about it, when you see a gleaming car over some dirty one, you will automatically choose the prettier one (even without checking other things such as mechanic parts, etc.).
+Waxes and sealants give the car that deep shine and glow, which amazes every potential customer who comes in.
+Just think about it: when you see a gleaming car over some dirty one, you will automatically choose the prettier one (even without checking other things such as mechanic parts, etc.).

 4. Restoring Plastic Parts on Cars